Cetec ERP

 Background

-The result felt less like a deliberate system and more like a junk drawer of functionality that was complicated to navigate.
+The header felt less like a guiding summary and more like an afterthought that was easy to ignore.

 Cetec’s Work Order supports many roles and workflows, which means a large amount of functionality exists on a single surface.